The Healthy Working Lives programme is delivered by

 We fully respect your right to privacy when using our services.
 Here you will find details of our privacy practices and what we do to maintain your right to privacy.

 We collect information about you and your organisation when you access any of our services online, by phone or in writing.
-We only collect the information we ask from you, that you give us and consent, to being processed for the purpose of delivering the Healthy Working Lives programme.
+We only collect the information we ask from you, that you give us and consent, to be processed for the purpose of delivering the Healthy Working Lives programme.

-When you are using self-assessments, forms and records on the website, if you are a registered user and sign in to your account, we will:
+When you are using self-assessments, forms and records on the website, if you are a registered user and sign in to your account, we will

 If you use self-assessments, we will record some of your answers to questions.
 We only do this where your answers suggest you would benefit from additional free support and you have agreed that we can contact you.

 We process your information for the purpose of providing you with services from Healthy Working Lives.
-This includes some or all of the following:
+This includes some or all of the following

 If you are a Healthy Working Lives award holder, the name of your organisation will be published on the